Diets for IBS

-Because we now know that food can be a trigger for causing or worsening IBS symptoms, finding out what foods cause this disruption in your gut is important in designing the right long-term diet plan for you.
-Some common diet adjustments that your healthcare provider might suggest include reducing your gluten and fiber intake, avoiding sulfuric foods, restricting dairy consumption and/or lowering alcohol consumption.
-The most popular diet treatment for IBS is a finely tuned menu of low fermentable foods.
+Because we now know that food can be a trigger for causing or worsening IBS symptoms, finding out which foods cause this disruption in your gut is important in designing the right long-term diet plan for you.
+Some common diet adjustments that your healthcare provider might suggest include reducing your gluten and fiber intake, avoiding sulfuric foods, restricting dairy consumption, and/or lowering alcohol consumption.
+The most popular diet treatment for IBS is a finely tuned menu of low-fermentable foods.

-The American College of Gastroenterology Clinical Guideline for Managing Irritable Bowel Syndrome recommends “a limited trial of a Low FODMAP diet in patients with IBS to improve global symptoms.”
+The American College of Gastroenterology Clinical Guidelines for Managing Irritable Bowel Syndrome recommend “a limited trial of a Low FODMAP Diet in patients with IBS to improve global symptoms.”

 Fermentable - The process of bacteria in the gut fermenting unabsorbed carbohydrates into gas

 Oligosaccharides (Fructans) - Found in foods such as wheat, rye, onions, garlic, and legumes/pulses

 Disaccharides (Lactose) - Found in dairy products like milk, soft cheeses, and yogurts